toucansites/try-o-template/contents/posts/change-footer/index.md

 - **Dynamic Content**:
   - You can dynamically add more social or custom links by expanding the `index.yaml` file.
 - **Footer Layout**:
-  - For advanced customization, create a new footer template or update the existing `footer.mustache` file.
+  - For advanced customization, create a new footer template or modify the existing `footer.mustache` file.

 ---